Training tools for developing great people skills.

 Professional development can take many forms.

 However, this form of casual, ongoing education and experience growth is not usually what we refer to as actual professional development.
 "True" professional development is an investment guided by the company.
-It can take many forms, such as:
+Here are some examples of professional development learning opportunities:

 Attending and participating in skill-relevant webinars or seminars.
 Seminars are often like bite-sized conferences, with a single authority figure speaking on their subject.
 When conducted online as webinars, the barrier to entry is much lower, though the value doesn't have to be.